Dogs are naturally brimming with enthusiasm and love exploring when you take them out on a walk.

 - Repeat steps 4 and 5, but add another step or two before providing the treat each time.

 - If the dog pulls the leash or moves away from your side, stand still and lure it back to you using the treat.

 - There’s no need to tell the dog off or pull on the leash — just be consistent in using the reward system, and don’t react at all to pulling or moving away.

-- Once your dog walks along beside you nicely indoors, take the training outside.
+- Once your dog masters walking alongside you nicely indoors, take the training outside.

 Positive Reinforcement Is the Key

 Dogs respond best to consistent positive reinforcement.
 Yelling, using fear tactics or pulling on the leash will result in confusion from the dog.
 Additionally, it will respond more to fear than to the promise of a reward or praise — which can lead to bad behavior.

 Give them treats or favorite toys if they followed your commands and behaved nicely.
 It may also be helpful for dogs to have clicker training for better walking behavior.

 Introduce a New Puppy to Your Family